This organization shall be known as “Northern Utah Radio Controlled Aircraft Club, Inc.” also known as “NURCAC”.

 Youth Membership – Youth under the age of 19 are $20 annually.
 Youth may not bring guests to the field or be sponsors.

 BOARD OF DIRECTORS: The Board of Directors shall be the primary policy and decision-making body of NURCAC with responsibility for assuring membership and organizational compliance with the Constitution, By- Laws and other regulations and guidelines included and necessitated via AMA charter regulations.
 It is also responsible for the preparation of yearly capital and expense budgets and the conservation of NURCAC assets.
 It shall have the authority to delegate its powers, as it deems necessary.
 These responsibilities may include safety officers, treasurer, Communication, and so forth.
-Members must be a fully paid member in good standing for at least Three years before becoming eligible to be a board member.
+Members must be a fully paid member in good standing for at least three consecutive years before becoming eligible to be a board member.